tin2tin/render_current_frame/README.md

 # Render Current Frame
-Blender VSE operator for rendering current frame directly to harddisk
+Blender VSE operator for rendering current frame directly to harddisk.

 ## Where
 Exposed in the View menu.